Skip to main content

 Financial Filings

 LWVUS staff responds to requests for assistance with completing IRS requirements, including acquiring an EIN, filing a yearly 990, and offering advice on which activities are allowed based on a League’s IRS tax status.
-For more information, contact [email protected].
+For more information, contact [email protected]

 Fundraising Support for Local/State Leagues

 LWVUS provides toolkits and templates to help local and state Leagues with their fundraising efforts.
 Leagues can find information on starting a fundraising program and resources to help local and state Leagues fundraise via individuals, foundations, and through crowdfunding on the League Management site.
 Resources include fundraising modules with templates and documents to download that can help Leagues get started and expand their fundraising capabilities.
+If you have reviewed these materials and need additional assistance with your fundraising efforts, consider registering for monthly development office hours, held on the first Monday of each month at 3pm ET.

 Tax-deductible Donations